azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

       ![The Create namespace blade fields display the previously mentioned settings.](media/image38.png 'Create namespace blade')

-3. When provisioning completes, navigate to your new Event Hub namespace in the portal by clicking on Resource Groups in the left menu.
+3. When provisioning completes, navigate to your new Event Hub namespace in the portal by choosing Resource Groups in the left menu.
 Select intelligent-analytics followed by your Event Hub.

     ![Under Name, in the Resource pane, the awhotel-events-namespace Event Hub is circled.](media/image39.png 'Azure Portal Resource pane')